• Skip to main content

 R8 Roll Recovery

 The R8 Roll Recovery can feel pretty intense if you’re not used to it.
 It requires less effort than rolling on a roller, but you can’t get as many places with it.
 It’s great for the quads/hamstrings/inner thighs.
 I have used it on my calves as well but it can feel pretty intense on the lower legs.
-I bought this about 6 years ago with a discount code and while I found it to be worth the investment, now that I have a massage gun (see below) I am not sure that I will use it as much.
+I bought this a while ago with a discount code and while I found it to be worth the investment, now that I have a massage gun (see below) I am not sure that I will use it as much.

 Massage Gun